Legacy Migration

 The naive approach is to rebuild the system from requirements documents.
 This fails because the requirements documents, if they exist, describe what the system was supposed to do five years ago, not what it actually does today.
 The gap between specification and reality is where migrations die.

 The feature parity trap: A related mistake is attempting feature-for-feature replication of the legacy system.
 The goal of migration is to replicate business outcomes, not screens.
-Many legacy features exist because of old constraints that no longer apply.
-A batch import that runs overnight because the original server could not handle it during business hours.
-A three-step approval flow added to work around a bug in 2014.
-During discovery, separate genuine business rules from historical workarounds.
-Migrate the rules.
-Retire the workarounds.
+Many legacy features exist because of old constraints that no longer apply: a batch import that runs overnight because the original server could not handle it during business hours, or a three-step approval flow added to work around a bug in 2014.

 Big Bang Versus Incremental Migration